amirrezaes/codmaster/README.md

 # codmaster
-code master challange of quera.ir
+code master challange of quera.ir in c++